AS FEATURED ON:

 Getting clarity begins with a professional ADHD evaluation.
 During a secure telehealth appointment, a Connecticut-licensed provider will:

 Virtual ADHD testing is private, flexible, and convenient.
 Many Connecticut residents prefer telehealth because it saves time and eliminates the stigma of in-person visits.
-To prepare, review our guides on how to get diagnosed with ADHD and how to get tested for ADHD.
+To prepare, review our guides on how to get assessed with ADHD and how to get tested for ADHD.

 In only a few minutes, the free ADHD evaluation will help identify the right clinician and treatment plan for your mental health needs.
 Complete the free online assessment to screen for ADHD, anxiety, and depression and determine if a clinical evaluation is recommended.